Kiya86/Alpha-1/README.md

 ## Purpose

-Alpha 1 is designed as a compact avionics and telementry board for **Taft Rocketry**, a student-led high-power rocketry team created at William Howard Taft Charter High School.
+Alpha 1 is designed as a compact avionics and telemetry board for **Taft Rocketry**, a student-led high-power rocketry team created at William Howard Taft Charter High School.

 Taft Rocketry designs, builds, and launches high power rockets while developing custom electronics, recovery systems, and flight computers.
 Alpha 1 is intended to add GPS tracking, telemetry, sensor logging, and future flight computer development for the team’s rocket projects (2 year support).

 ## PCB

 Designed in **EasyEDA** and **KiCad** with ideal sensor placement, RF layout, power matching and performance.
-The board is seperated into seperate sections for key systems, such as power, telementry, GPS, and sensors.
+The board is separated into sections for key systems, such as power, telemetry, GPS, and sensors.

 The design uses a 4-layer PCB stackup to improve ground return paths, reduce noise, and support cleaner RF routing.